collective-soundworks/soundworks/README.md

 Similarly, if the scenario takes place in a theater where seats are numbered, the `Seatmap` module would contain information about where the seats are physically, and what their references (`label`) are.

-If the placement of the users in the scenario doesn't matter, the `Seatmap` module is not needed.
+If the placement of the users in the scenario doesn’t matter, the `Seatmap` module is not needed.

 ##### ClientSeatmap